 More Games to Practice Learning the Fry 100 Sight Word List

 Sight words are learned by seeing them, writing, them and reading them.
 This does not have to be dull and boring.
 Learning sight words can be fun if you use a game format.
 Here are three games for learning and practicing the Fry 100 sight word list.
-You can make these games yourself or purchase them already made here.
+You can make these games yourself or purchase one here.

 - This game can be played in small groups of 1-4 students and 1 leader.
 Make a deck of colored index cards with one sight word on each card.
 Use only the words from the Fry 100 sight word list that you have already introduced and practiced.
 The students can play in teams of two if they are struggling to learn the words, or individually if they are more confident.
 Putting the students in pairs takes some stress off the struggling reader.
 The game begins by each team practicing reading their sight word cards together for five minutes.
 Then they all come together and the leader holds up the first card.
 They have three seconds to read it.
 The first team to read the word correctly gets to keep the card.
 If neither team reads the word correctly, the leader gets to keep the card.
 The winner is the team with the most cards at the end of the game.
 Any words not read by either team can all be read aloud together at the end of the game.
 The winning team should be able to pick some sort of prize out of a prize trunk.
 Prizes make everyone more engaged.